tamas-p/hisma/packages/hisma/README.md

 #### Entry connector and EntryPoint

-Entry connector mapping define that for a certain trigger ([Trigger] consists source state id, transition id and event id trio of the parent state machine) which EntryPoint (also a kind of state: an entry point pseudo state) in the state machine of the region (child machine) needs to be used.
+Entry connector mapping define that for a certain trigger ([Trigger] that optionally consists source state id, transition id and event id of the parent state machine) which EntryPoint (a kind of state: an entry point pseudo state) in the state machine of the region (child machine) needs to be used.
 When this EntryPoint is selected the child state machine will be in this state momentarily to select the transition to be used from a defined list of Transition objects of the EntryPoint.

 When we design our state machine we define these Transition objects in the constructor of the EntryPoint objects.
 These Transition objects then can take the machine to